magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 ‘In the same way, bhikkhus, the whole of the Buddha’s teaching is vast, but these are not the essence of things, they are not directly related to the way out of suffering.
-There are so many aspects to the teaching, but what the really wants you to do is to transcend suffering, to inquire into things and abandon clinging and attachment to form, feeling, perception, volition and consciousness.[^1] Stop clinging to these things and you will transcend suffering.
+There are so many aspects to the teaching, but what the Tathāgata really wants you to do is to transcend suffering, to inquire into things and abandon clinging and attachment to form, feeling, perception, volition and consciousness.[^1] Stop clinging to these things and you will transcend suffering.
 These teachings are like the leaves in the Buddha’s hand.
 You don’t need so much, just a little